harveyThomas4692/Induced-Metric-Optimiser/README.md

 This repository contains the experiments and implementation for induced metric optimisers.
 These are preconditioning-based optimisers that utilise the induced metric, which is often illustrated in graphical visualisations of loss landscapes.
 Specifically, the approach involves pulling back the metric from a higher-dimensional space onto the loss landscape.
 This can be interpreted as a smoothed variant of gradient clipping.

+Implementations in both JAX and PyTorch are included, along with a file demonstrating the implementations are equivilent.
+All experiments were performed in JAX.

 For further details, see the paper: …

 ---